 2. Go for whole foods first, then supplements if needed.

 Whole foods rather than fiber supplements are generally better.
-Fiber supplements don’t provide the variety of fibers, vitamins, minerals and other beneficial nutrients that foods do.
-Some people may still need a fiber supplement if dietary changes aren’t sufficient or if they have certain medical conditions, such as constipation, diarrhea or irritable bowel syndrome.
-Check with your doctor before taking any fiber supplements.
+Fiber supplements don’t provide the variety of fibers, vitamins, minerals, and other beneficial nutrients that foods do.
+Some people may still need a fiber supplement if dietary changes aren’t sufficient or if they have certain medical conditions, such as constipation, diarrhea, or irritable bowel syndrome.
+Check with your healthcare provider before starting a fiber supplement.

 3. Juice is great, but don’t depend on it.
 Get your whole fruit servings in.